swiss/paf-link/documentation/4_paf-link.md

 View points also allow to have different identifiers for different perspectives of the affair.
 This would be done by having point different view points to different entities containing the `schema:identifier` predicate.

-### Open Questions

-- `prov:wasInvalidatedBy` to the activity is temporally wrong, should probably be `prov:invalidated` to the entity

 ## Examples to the Design Principles

 ### Basic Affair